GatoGraphQL/ExtensionStarter/README.md

 Then, during development, you can add a break at some point in the code, and analyze the full stack trace to see how the code and logic works.

+### Documentation images in the extension are served from the repo

+When generating the extension plugin, images to be displayed in the documentation are excluded from the `.zip` file (thus reducing its size), and referenced directly from the GitHub repo (under `raw.githubusercontent.com`).

 ## Splitting the monorepo

 ## Downgrading code